 On Friday, the Maryland-DC-Virginia IBL Consortium will run a workshop entitled Building on Strengths, and Building our Community of Inquiry-Based Learning and Teaching, and David Clark of Randolph-Macon College will

 give the banquet address, Samurai, Kissing Circles, and the Geometry of Shinto Shrines.

 The Saturday morning address,

-Section History: The section is currently accumulating information on section history.
+- Section History: The section is always looking for information on section history.

 We are interested in information and stories about section meetings, summer

 workshops, people, newsletters and institutions.
 If you have anything to contribute,

 please email the webmaster.

 - Fall 2019: Norfolk State University, November 8 – 9, 2019